nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #  UGTeach User Guide

-UGTeach is a **desktop app for managing your students' contacts** that aims to empower undergraduate private tutors to **efficiently manage payments and organize schedules**.
+UGTeach is a **desktop app for managing your students' contacts** that aims to empower **Singapore-based undergraduate private tutors** to **efficiently manage payments and organize schedules**.
 It streamlines tutoring operations and ensures you stay organized.

 Whether you're a Command Line Interface (CLI) pro or new to command lines, **we've got you covered**.
 Our app offers both a **CLI interface for advanced users** and a **GUI for those who prefer a more visual experience**.
 If you can type fast, UGTeach can get your contact management tasks done **faster than traditional GUI apps**.